cakephp/phinx/CONTRIBUTING.md

 1. Copy the `phpunit.xml.dist` template to `phpunit.xml` and change the configuration to suit your environment.

-1. Run the unit-tests locally to ensure they pass.
+1. Run the unit tests locally to ensure they pass.
 If you are not using any particular adapter you can disable it in the `phpunit.xml` file.

-1. Write the code and unit-tests for your bug fix or feature.
+1. Write the code and unit tests for your bug fix or feature.

 1. Add any relevant documentation.